linode/developers/hugo/content/websites/hosting-a-website.md

 Installing Apache is easy, but if you leave it running with the default settings, your server could run out of memory.
 That's why it's important to optimize Apache *before* you start hosting a website on your Linode.

-{: .note }
->
+{{< note >}}

-> These guidelines are designed to optimize Apache for a **Linode 2GB**, but you can use this information for any size Linode.
+These guidelines are designed to optimize Apache for a **Linode 2GB**, but you can use this information for any size Linode.
 These values are based on the amount of memory available, so if you have a Linode 4GB, multiply all of the values by 2 and use those numbers for your settings.

+{{< /note >}}

 1. Just to be safe, make a copy of Apache's configuration file.
 You can restore the duplicate (`apache2.backup.conf`) if anything happens to the configuration file.